Home Affordability Calculator – How Much House Can You Afford in 2025?

 Larger down payments reduce loan amounts and eliminate PMI at 20%, increasing overall affordability.
 However, don't drain all savings for the down payment.

-Strategy: Balance down payment size with maintaining emergency funds and cash for closing costs.
+Strategy: Balance down payment size with maintaining emergency funds and cash for closing costs when calculating what house price can i afford.

 Interest Rates and Loan Terms